ico-eagleye/OppositeRenderer/README.md

 In short *Opposite Renderer* is a GPU Photon Mapping Rendering Tool implemented in [CUDA](https://wikipedia.org/wiki/CUDA) using [OptiX](https://en.wikipedia.org/wiki/OptiX) library.
 It allows importing [Collada](https://en.wikipedia.org/wiki/Collada) scenes files and then render them to an image using [Progressive Photon Mapping](http://www.cgg.unibe.ch/publications/2011/progressive-photon-mapping-a-probabilistic-approach).

 ### This fork
-The project was forked to use it as basis for implementation of the [Vertex Connection and Merging algorithm](http://cgg.mff.cuni.cz/~jaroslav/papers/2012-vcm/) as part of [Valdis Vilcans's master's thesis project at DTU](https://www.dropbox.com/s/ex9b7iso7lu4d96/Thesis.pdf?dl=0).
+The project was forked to use it as basis for implementation of the [Vertex Connection and Merging algorithm](http://cgg.mff.cuni.cz/~jaroslav/papers/2012-vcm/) as part of [Valdis Vilcans's master's thesis project at DTU](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6830).
 Due to delays in development, the current implementation contains only vertex connection part (bidirectional path tracer) with recursive MIS weight computation (no merging).

+- The files with notable modifications compared to the original project have authors listed in the header.
-[tech. rep. (xx)] comments in the code refer to formulas of the tech report ["Implementing Vertex Connection and Merging"](http://iliyan.com/publications/ImplementingVCM/ImplementingVCM_TechRep2012_rev2.pdf)
+- [tech. rep. (xx)] comments in the code refer to formulas of the tech report ["Implementing Vertex Connection and Merging"](http://iliyan.com/publications/ImplementingVCM/ImplementingVCM_TechRep2012_rev2.pdf)

-The Server project hasn't been yet updated to work correctly due to changes in RenderEngine.
+- The Server project hasn't been yet updated to work correctly due to changes in RenderEngine.
 So currently it compiles, but is non functional.

-A pre-compiled Windows 64-bit version can be found [here](https://dl.dropboxusercontent.com/u/3170426/Thesis/Release_x64.zip)
+A pre-compiled Windows 64-bit version can be found [here](https://dl.dropboxusercontent.com/u/3170426/Thesis/Release_x64.zip).

-Sponza and Conference test scenes can be obtained [here](http://www.dropbox.com/sh/ha3evkuy5qryz99/AADL-nc1QKgGL7KUVFztMznKa/Thesis/scenes)
+The Sponza and Conference test scenes can be obtained [here](http://www.dropbox.com/sh/ha3evkuy5qryz99/AADL-nc1QKgGL7KUVFztMznKa/Thesis/scenes).

 ## Where To Start?
 If this is your first time hearing about *Opposite Renderer*, we recommend you start with the original website: [http://apartridge.github.io/OppositeRenderer/](http://apartridge.github.io/OppositeRenderer/).